 And similar to my Cutco experience you might have some success early on.
 After all, your friends and family trust you and want you to succeed.
 Surely you’ll look after them.

 I turned down the job – commission sales were not for me.
-But that’s where I’d like to turn the story around and ask: How many of you have been approached by a friend or family member (or friend of a family member) to buy investments and life insurance?
+But that’s where I’d like to turn the story around and ask: How many of you have been approached by a friend or relative (or friend of a relative) to buy investments or life insurance?

 The new advisor salesperson may have good intentions, but does he or she have your best interests at heart?
 The problem with Sun Life, or Investors Group, or London Life, or Industrial Alliance, is that they focus on selling products – specifically their in-house products which happen to cost twice as much (or more) than other products on the market – instead of giving financial advice.